led5/ReactPokedexApp/README.md

 ### Something Fun for the Future

+<li> Add a search bar to the dashboard 🔍</li>
-Add a button to the entry, playing the pokemon's cry on click 📢
+<li>Add a button to the entry, playing the pokemon's cry on click 📢</li>
+<li>Expand and include a National section for pokemon that aren't native to Kanto 🌍</li>

 # Resources